semrush/intergalactic/website/docs/style/typography/typography.md

 Besides, both paragraphs headings and text can be colored in our main semantic colors.
 Depending on the situation, they are green, red, and orange.

-> Use this opportunity thoughtfully, and do not abuse the text coloring, as it can reduce it's readability. **Don't forget to check the text for contrast against its background**.
+> Use this opportunity thoughtfully, and don’t abuse the text coloring, as it can reduce it's readability. **Don't forget to check the text for contrast against its background**.

 @## Font size and line height